plang85/plang85.github.io/_posts/2017-12-20-ci-numerical-apps.md

 ## Pipelines

-They shouldn't be defined in the CI system.
-I know, you're probably thinking of GoCD and their nice interface, fanning and dependecies of individual steps and more.
-However, it is imperative that any pipeline can be run easily on a dev's machine.
-This means either duplication of pipeline steps, or definition of the pipeline outside of the CI system.
-I strongly recommend the latter, even though this probably incurrs a lessened user experience in the CI system.
-As benefits you will gain single source of truth value and much improved debugging and regression diagnosis.
+It is imperative that any pipeline can be run on a dev's machine and that its definition is under version control.

 ### Implementation